To be published 31st January 2020.

 If you previously purchased a copy of the abridged version you're entitled to a £5.00 discount!
 Please make your purchase above and we'll refund £5 from your order.

 Donald Sutherland Swanson was born in the remote far north of Scotland, leaving for London in 1867 at the age of 19 and initially working as a City clerk.

 The following year he joined the Metropolitan Police and began patrolling the streets of the capital as a uniformed constable.
 35 years later he retired as Superintendent of the Criminal Investigation Department, the top detective in the country.

-It was a career which included railway murderers, grave robbers, fraudulent mediums, Jack the Ripper, the Philosopher’s Stone, shocking revelations about the aristocracy and a crazed captain with sea serpents in a bottle.
+Set against the backdrop of the developing Metropolitan Police, this book tells the story of a life and career which included railway murderers, grave robbers, fraudulent mediums, Jack the Ripper, the Philosopher’s Stone, Fenian dynamite campaigns, shocking revelations about the aristocracy and a crazed captain with sea serpents in a bottle.

 Linking it all together is Donald Swanson, whose application letter to the Metropolitan Police spoke of a desire for “a good opening”.
 After reading his story, the reader will be left in little doubt that he made the most of the opportunities which came his way.

 * 650-page hardback * Foreword by Paul Begg, with a Preface by Nevill Swanson * More than 100 illustrations * Over 1,800 Notes and references * Bibliography * Index

 Adam Wood is available for interview and speaking engagements - click here to email us.